YukiAttano/responsive_ux/README.md

 ## Usage

-(see /example folder for a simple example)
+(see /example folder for a working example and different use cases)

 ```dart
 MaterialApp(